 The easy answer is Blaine Gabbert, because he is putting up ridiculous numbers.
 However I think most folks knew he was going to be pretty good. (probably not this soon though).
 To me, the real MVP so far is Danario Alexander.
 Mizzou's offense requires a go-to guy that requires defenses to mark him at all times.
-With Jeremy Maclin playing , this role was very much in question prior to the season.
+With Jeremy Maclin playing on Sundays, this role was very much in question prior to the season.
 Alexander has been around a long time and has put up good numbers when he was healthy.
 However, I think most fans were waiting to see how he would react being the #1 option.
 So far, he's been outstanding.
 Grant Ressel is a solid #2 pick as well, especially if you remember the kicking troubles Mizzou had before Jeff Wolfert.

 On that same note, which one of those players could Missouri least afford to lose?